MEMORIAL CITY MALL

 Author's 2008 picture

-Originally at 900 Gessner (with some stores referring to their addresses as such), Memorial City Mall is one of the premier malls in Houston, anchoring the west end of the city.
+Originally at 900 Gessner (later re-addressed to 303 Memorial City Way), Memorial City Mall is one of the premier malls in Houston, anchoring the west end of the city.
 It is also one of the oldest malls, predating The Galleria by four years.

 For the most part, Mall Hall of Fame